Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 \textit{Interaction model.} In addition to the main effects already described in the additive model, the phenotype also contains interaction terms $a_{jl}\times b_{jl}$, with $b_{jl} \sim N(0.4,1.0)$ if microbes $j$ and $l$ are both influential and $a_{jl}$ as the inverse of phylogenetic distance between microbes $j$ and $l$ if both are in the sample.
 Since the interaction term is positive, this model is sometimes referred to as a super-additive model.

 \textit{Functional redundancy model.} Here, we assume that the effect of the microbes on the phenotype is not unbounded.
 That is, different microbes can have the same function, and thus, the phenotype is not affected by both microbes at the same time.
 We model this mathematically by imposing a threshold $L$ on the phenotype after it was computed following the interaction model.
 In this setting, we cannot impose the same threshold on all combinations of $\mu_b$ and $\pi$ because the phenotype values will have different ranges.
 Therefore, we utilize different thresholds for each setting to try to guarantee that not all response values will be capped: $L=3$ for the $\pi=0.3,\mu=0.8$ case, $L=7$ for the $\pi=0.3,\mu=1.6$ case, $L=22$ for the $\pi=0.8,\mu=0.8$ and $L=30$ for $\pi=0.8, \mu=1.6$.
-Values of $L$ were chosen so that some but not all (and, generally, fewer than 50\%) of responses were capped.
+Values of $L$ were chosen so that some but not all responses were capped.

 Because the phenotype is not computed using the Frobenius product directly (as in the theoretical simulations), but instead it is generated based on biologically reasonable settings (additive, interaction and functional redundancy models), we denote these scenarios as ``realistic".

-We vary the sample size as $n=500,1000$.
 The whole simulation process is illustrated in Fig. \ref{fig:realistic} and the mathematical details are described in the Appendix.

+We vary the sample size as $n=50,500,1000$.
+For the case of $n=50$, we perform Gaussian data augmentation to increase sample size to $n=200$.
+This simulation scenario is included to justify the application of the model on the real dataset which has 50 samples.
+For each of the 50 true samples, an augmented sample is created.
+First, to generate the response, an offset is generated from $N(0,s_P^2/4)$, where $s_P^2$ is the sample variance of the response in the 50 original samples.
+To generate augmented microbiome data, each microbe is present in the augmented sample with probability 0.9 if it was in the original sample or 0.1 if it was not, independently of other microbes.
+This augmentation technique preserves the underlying relationship between the graph nodes and edges in the original sample while adding a small amount of noise to both the network and the response.